 Our parish choirs coordinate all of the music and song at Mass, other liturgical celebrations, and special Church events.
 Are you called to give your gift of voice to the Lord?
 Interested parishioners are invited to audition for the choir.

-As of March 2021, our parish has two choirs:
+As of January 2022, our parish has three choirs: